Namibia

 Discover Namibia with Ujuzi African Travel

 An ageless realm of sand dunes, petrified forests, salt pans, and grassy savannas, Namibia is a land beyond imagining.
-Namibia was the first country in the world to include environmental protection in its constitution, and today 14 percent of the landscape is safeguarded as designated natural areas.
+It was the first country in the world to include environmental protection in its constitution, and today 14 percent of the landscape is safeguarded as natural areas.

-Thanks to these efforts, Namibia is the world’s most abundant arid land.
-It houses the largest populations of free-roaming cheetahs and black rhinos.
+Thanks to these efforts, Namibia has abundant wildlife.
+It hosts the world’s largest populations of free-roaming cheetahs and black rhinos.
 Oryx, Cape buffalo, lions, leopards, black-faced impala, zebras, and both desert-adapted and bush elephants are also plentiful.
-Along the coast, enjoy whale-watching—the southern right whale is making a comeback—or enjoy seal colonies, dolphins, and plentiful birdlife.
+In the fertile Caprivi Strip, explore rivers and lush wetlands by land and boat.
+Along the coast, enjoy whale-watching—the southern right whale is making a comeback—or enjoy seal colonies, dolphins, and birdlife.

 Top Activities in Namibia